vaibhavkarade/FLUXCD-DEMO/README.md

 step 1) install fluxctl
-curl -s https://fluxcd.io/install.sh | sudo bash
+cmd: curl -s https://fluxcd.io/install.sh | sudo bash

 step2)install flux
-flux install
+cmd: flux install
 This will install FluxCD components like the controller and the source controller in your cluster.